3 Reasons Sibling Rivalry Can Worsen After a Divorce (And How to Prevent Them)

 Prevention: In any divorce, it’s important that parents emphasize to their children that they are not the cause of the split.
 How you relieve any fears your child may have depends on their personality, but making it clear from the very beginning will help prevent internal blame from taking root.
 This is doubly the case if one of your children was experiencing any difficulties that caused even subtle tension or disagreements leading up to your separation.
 Kids will be processing many new and frustrating emotions, and placing the blame for the divorce on their sibling’s struggle may be all too easy.
 If you need help reinforcing this with your children, there are plenty of great books about divorce that you and your child can read together.

 When a family goes through a separation, every family member must acclimate to the changing flow of everyday life.
-Stress and anxiety will find new ways of presenting themselves in your children, one of which may be increasing conflict with their brothers and sisters.
+Stress and anxiety will find new ways of presenting themselves in your children, one of which may be an increase in conflict with their brothers and sisters.

 Prevention: Family conflict is one way that children learn how to manage their own disagreements, so the easiest way you can help them work through sibling conflicts positively is by modeling the best behavior with your co-parent.
 If they see you and your co-parent resolving conflicts with mutual respect and positivity—instead of shouting matches and low blows—you’ll be giving them the tools they need to solve disputes not only now, but also for the rest of their lives.